TaxoPress/TaxoPress/readme.txt

 == Changelog ==

+* Version 1.7.4 :
+	* Release of version 1.7.4, to avoid confusion with the borked version 1.7.2 published in error.
+	* Externalize options array on external file for diminue memory consommation. (call only on options page)
+	* Fix importers embedded tags
 * Version 1.7.2 :
 	* Add taxonomy support
 	* Rewrite manage page
 	* New JS for autocomplete, use AJAX for better performance
 	* Fix PHP4.
+	* Fix bug with Yahoo API/Tag the net for long post
+	* Add OpenCalais, Alchemy and Zemanta (first pass, API offers much more possibilities!)
 * Version 1.7.1-rc1.2 : RC 1.2 (this version must be test !)
 	* Fix compatibility PHP4
 * Version 1.7.1-rc1.1 : RC 1.1 (this version must be test !)